dotnet/docs/docs/standard/base-types/custom-datetime.md

 The "h" custom format specifier represents the hour as a number from 1 through 12; that is, the hour is represented by a 12-hour clock that counts the whole hours since midnight or noon.
 A particular hour after midnight is indistinguishable from the same hour after noon.
 The hour is not rounded, and a single-digit hour is formatted without a leading zero.
 For example, given a time of 5:43 in the morning or afternoon, this custom format specifier displays "5".

 If the "h" format specifier is used without other custom format specifiers, it is interpreted as a standard date and time format specifier and throws a [FormatException](xref:System.FormatException).
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 The following example includes the "h" custom format specifier in a custom format string.